Above left: The TMYS text plate:

 Above left & right:

-British Army Commanders, Royal Tank Regiment Commanders, the RTR Regimental Colonel, Officers, NCO's & soldiers amongst others attended the inauguration ceremony.
+British Army Commanders, Royal Tank Regiment Commanders, RTR Regimental Colonel, Officers, NCO's & soldiers amongst others attended the inauguration ceremony.

-Assistant Chaplain General Father Francis Barber (RC) 1st UK Armoured Division
+British Army Assistant Chaplain General Father Francis Barber (RC) 1st UK Armoured Division blessed the new memorial.

 Major General Chris Deverell MBE dedicated the TMYS on Saturday 10/10/2009.

-THE TANK MEMORIAL YPRES SALIENT
+1. THE TANK MEMORIAL YPRES SALIENT LEGACY.

 TANK MEMORIAL YPRES SALIENT ACKNOWLEDGEMENT LETTER